cladam/cladam/README.md

 👋 Hi, I’m Claes Adamsson (@cladam)

-I'm an experienced IT Professional with skills in Software Development, Architecture, and System Engineering.
-I'm a strong proponent of DevOps principles and a believer in Cloud Technology, always looking for ways to help teams work better together.
+I'm an experienced IT Professional (since late nineties) from southern Sweden.
+I like to design, architect and build things.

 🌱 What I’m Working On